spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-pool.md

   pools are sequentially repaved starting with the control plane.

 You can customize the repave time interval for all node pools except the control plane node pool.
-The default repave time interval is 0 seconds.
-You can adjust the node repave time interval during or after cluster creation.
+The default repave time interval is zero seconds, meaning the old worker node is considered for deletion as soon as a new worker node is initialized.
+Because the new worker node can take some time to become fully operational, you can extend the repave time interval to preserve the old worker node until the new one is ready.
 If you need to modify the repave time interval post-cluster creation, follow the [Change a Node Pool](#change-a-node-pool) guide.

 :::info